How To Get Fluffy Hair – Men

 A volumizing mousse has similar qualities – it’s lightweight, it has a matte finish, and it adds hold and volume to your hair.

-It’s a little stronger than the other products, so only use it if you truly need the extra boost.
-We love this IKG mousse for creating fluffy hair for guys with naturally straight hair.
+It’s a little stronger than the other products, so only use it if you genuinely need the extra boost.

 Blow Dry And Style

-Many guys are hesitant to blow dry their hair because they worry about all the frizz blow-drying can create.
 But don’t worry – if you used a styling product while your hair was damp, blow-drying won’t make it look crazy.

-The texturizing product you used will help keep the hair neat and obedient, while the hot air will help style it right and add natural-looking volume and fluffiness.
-That’s what we’re after!
+The texturizing product you used will help keep the hair neat and obedient, while the hot air will help style it right, adding natural-looking volume and fluffiness.

-Use your fingers to tousle your hair around as you get through all of the roots.
 This will add volume and lift to the areas where you want fluffy hair.

-Once your root sections are mostly dry, you can move on to drying the lengths and tips.
-At this point, you want to be more strategic about it.
+Once your root sections are mostly dry, you can proceed to dry the lengths and tips.

-Do you want your hair to be off to one side?
-If so, point your blow dryer to that side as you blast your hair with it, guiding the hair to where you want it to go.
-Continue using your fingers to gently put the hair in place as it dries.
+If so, point your blow dryer to that side as you blast your hair, guiding the hair to where you want it to go.

-Do you want to create some roundness or wave in your hair?
-Use a round brush to create the shape you want and blow-dry your hair while it’s wrapped around the brush.
+Use a round brush to create the desired shape, and blow-dry your hair while it’s wrapped around the brush.

 Secure Your Style

-Fluffy hair can get ruined easily by humidity, rain, wind, or its own weight.
-This is why it’s so important to finish your styling routine with some more products to lock everything in place.
+This is why it’s essential to complete your styling routine with additional products to secure everything in place.

 As with all the other products we’re using for fluffy hair, your finishing product should never be heavy, sticky, oily, or waxy.
-It needs to be lightweight, soft, and matte with just enough hold to protect your style.

-If your hair is still falling flat even after following the steps above, consider using a volumizing powder like this one from Toppik.
-Most guys don’t need it, but if your hair is naturally very fine and straight, this powder, in conjunction with the styling products and blow-drying technique above, will give you the “fluff” you’re looking for.
+If your hair is still falling flat even after following the steps above, consider using a volumizing powder, such as this one from Toppik.

 Maintaining The Look

-The steps might seem overwhelming, but realistically it will take you less than 20 minutes to do your hair in the morning for that perfect fluffy look.
+The steps might seem overwhelming, but realistically, it will take you less than 20 minutes to do your hair in the morning for that perfect fluffy look.

 If you do your hair on Monday, you’ll probably be able to roll out of bed on Tuesday and still have fluffy hair.